Spatial CSIT Allocation Policies for Network MIMO Channels: Preliminary Results

 is DoF achieving, i.e., $\{\mathbf{B}^{\Conv, (j)}\}_{j=1}^K \in \mathbb{B}_{\DoF}$. \end{proposition} \begin{proof} A detailed proof is provided in Appendix~\ref{app:proof_conv}. \end{proof} This CSIT allocation provides to each TX the $K$~channel vectors relative to the $K$~RXs.
+The term~$\Gamma_{k,i}$ corresponds to the variance of the channel element~$H_{k,i}$ which is equal to~$P^{-\Gamma_{k,i}}$, and follows from well known results of rate-distorsion theory.
 This means that each TX requires a number of channel estimates growing unbounded with~$K$.
 This represents a serious issue in large/dense networks which prompts designers, in practice, to restrict cooperation to small cooperations clusters.